 #4.
 Insert citations and references as you write

 As you start writing, remember that the literature review chapter needs to be extremely rich with sources (i.e. references to high-quality journal articles and studies).
 In fact, it should be the most citation-intense chapter in your dissertation or thesis.
 To this end, it’s prudent to always incorporate the citations as you write up your chapter.
 Don’t leave it until later, because if you leave it too long, you’re likely to end up missing key references, forget who said what, and your literature review chapter will be short on sources, which will limit the rigor of the chapter.

 One way to make this activity easier is to use a reference manager such as Mendeley or Zotero.
 Reference management software will help ensure that your in-text citations are aligned between the chapter and the reference list, and that everything’s in the correct format (e.g. Harvard, APA, etc).
-If you’re new to reference managers or need a refresher, check out our how-to-videos for Mendeley and Zotero on our YouTube channel.

 5. Ask a (non-expert) friend to review your writing

 As you spend more time writing your chapters, it’s easy to start confusing the trees for the forest.
 Therefore, it’s always wise to ask a friend (that’s not a subject expert) to review your drafts and give you feedback, particularly regarding the readability of the work.
 While your literature review will likely get quite technical, you need to make sure that it’s written at a level that a non-expert can follow.
 In other words, you need to write for the “intelligent layman”.
 This is where a friend’s feedback can really help.